NESTCollaboration/nest/README.md

 * **field_drift**: if set to -1, the electric field map from the detector settings is used.
 	If set to any other value, that drift field (in V/cm) will be used throughout the detector.
-* **x,y,z-position**: if set to -1, each event's position is drawn from a random detector position.
+* **x,y,z-position**: if set to -1, each event's position is drawn randomly within the detector.
 	Otherwise, the **exact** syntax "x,y,z" (with commas) produces events at this coordinate.
 * **seed**: if set to -1, the random seed is internally set based on the timestamp.
 	If another number is provided (optional), that number is the random seed (for debugging purposes).